What is the Gettysburg Curriculum?

 The chart in the above link outlines the Gettysburg Curriculum.
 The top row of boxes gives an explanation of each of the 4 main curricular goals; the bottom row of boxes lists the requirements currently associated with each goal.

-What are the Goals of the Gettysburg Curriculum? - Select the links below for more details about each goal.
+What are the Goals of the Gettysburg Curriculum?

 How do the individual requirements relate to the four Goals of the Gettysburg Curriculum?